TeamCerulean/Cerulean/README.md

 Status

-Day 3 – v0.02 almost done
+Day 3 – v0.02 done

-Currently working on a basic chat system for the AI
+Chat system base done, code can tell the difference between a chat and a command